 South-South cooperation is recognized as an increasingly important complement to North-South cooperation in the Financing for Development outcomes.
 It is central to the implementation of the 2030 Agenda in areas including public and private finance mobilization, tax cooperation, sustainable production and consumption, science, research, technology and innovation and other regional public goods, such as collaboration around sustainable infrastructure, climate action, clean energy, disaster and epidemic management.
 The sharing of development strategies, priorities, resources and solutions among developing countries with common challenges can help countries build capacity and be a catalyst for achieving sustainable development.

 Existing data indicates that South-South cooperation is on the rise in volume terms.
 UN DESA estimates that official concessional resources (defined as concessional loans and grants, debt relief and technical cooperation) that are provided by the South for development purposes increased from a lower bound of USD 7.9 billion in 2006 to a lower bound of USD 18 billion and upper bound of USD 20 billion in 2013.
-Partial data suggest that in 2014 South-South cooperation surpassed the USD 20 billion reached in 2013 (see Report of the Secretary-General on Trends and progress in international development cooperation for more).
+Estimates from partial data suggest the financial component of such South-South development cooperation may have grown to reach $26 billion in 2015.
 Non-financial South-South cooperation modalities applicable, for example, to capacity support and policy change have also increased.

 - read more